aaronkyle/social-development/context/accountability-mechanisms/wbg_ifc-miga_cao/README.md

+Compliance Advisor Ombudsman (CAO), the independent accountability mechanism of International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA) of the World Bank Group (WBG),

 http://www.cao-ombudsman.org/about/

 The Compliance Advisor Ombudsman (CAO) is the independent recourse mechanism for the International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA).
 The CAO responds to complaints from project-affected communities with the goal of enhancing social and environmental outcomes on the ground.